Germany's Padel boom is saving tennis clubs – DW – 12/13/2024

 But their new courts were the first with a 100-kilometer radius, and combined with adverts on digital channels and organized events the move to padel was a success.

 "We now have 80 padel-playing members.
-Of these, around 40 are former tennis players who have switched to padel within the club," explains Blömer, adding proudly: "As a club, we have grown by around 30 percent in the last two years."
+Of these, around 40 are former tennis players who have switched to padel within the club," said Blömer, adding proudly: "As a club, we have grown by around 30% in the last two years."

 Young people in particular have joined the club and become part of the new padel community.
 Training takes place twice a week, there is a team registered in the second division and tournaments are held regularly.
 The padel club of the nearby comprehensive school also uses the club's courts.